Australia national rugby league team: 1940s

 Albert Johnston was a national selector in 1946 and coach of the national side for the 1946 first post-WWII Anglo-Australian series.

 Australia's 1948-49 Kangaroo tour of Great Britain and France was their seventh tour to the UK.
 They played the Ashes series against a side officially called Great Britain.

 1950s

+The Australian national team that played against Italy in Treviso on 24 January 1960 during 1959-60 Kangaroo Tour.

 During the 1951 French rugby league tour of Australia and New Zealand, Australia lost the three-Test series to the powerful French team inspired by their freakish goal kicking fullback Puig Aubert.

 The 1954 Rugby League World Cup was the first tournament held in either rugby code.
 Australia failed to reach the final.

 For the 1956–57 Kangaroo tour a record eleven Queenslanders were selected in the touring squad.
 Great Britain defeated Australia 19–0 at Station Road, Swinton, to take the Ashes series 2–1.

 Australia hosted and won the 1957 World Cup.

-For the 1959–60 Kangaroo tour of Great Britain, the home nation retained the Ashes by winning the Test series 2–1 by the following results.
+For the 1959–60 Kangaroo tour of Great Britain, the home nation retained the Ashes by winning the Test series 2–1.

-The Australian national team that played against Italy in Treviso on 24 January 1960 during 1959-60 Kangaroo Tour.